Personalized Funeral Services

 Components of a Funeral Service

 This is often called a viewing or a wake.
-Guests come to pay their respects to the deceased by viewing their body and spending time with the grieving family.
-A visitation can occur at any time before the funeral service.
+Guests will come to pay their respects by viewing the decedent and spending time with the family.
+A viewing may occur at any time before the funeral service.

-This event commonly takes place at the funeral home, a church, or at the graveside.
-It can include music, the reading of literary or religious passages, a eulogy, prayer, and the singing of hymns.
+This event commonly takes place at the funeral home or a church.
+It may include music, the reading of literary or religious passages, a eulogy, prayer, and the singing of hymns.

 3. Committal Service